amita-shukla/blog-1/content/posts/2024-06-15--spring-design-patterns/index.md

 Now, here we do not need to instantiate `EmailService` inside `MyApplication`, spring handles it.
 How?
 As `EmailService` is registered as a component (which makes it a bean), it is automatically injected by Spring.

-Note: If there are more than one type of `MessageService` defined, then we can either use a `@Qualifier` annotation, or define a Factory to fix the amobiguity.
+Note: If there are more than one type of `MessageService` defined, then we can either use a `@Qualifier` annotation, or define a Factory to fix the ambiguity.

 ### Creating Beans using Factory Pattern

 #### Bean
 In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
-A bean is an object that is instantiated, assembled, and managed by a Spring IoC container.
+> A bean is an object that is instantiated, assembled, and managed by a Spring IoC container.

 Otherwise, a bean is simply one of many objects in your application.
 Beans, and the dependencies among them, are reflected in the configuration metadata used by a container.

 Spring employs `BeanFactory`, which contains factory methods to create objects, often used in conjunction with DI/IoC to configure and instantiate objects based on their types or other factors.